Australia Garden Village: Position of the homeowners in 2025

-The situation of homeowners at the Australian Villa development varies significantly.
+The situation of homeowners at the Australia Garden Village development varies significantly.
 Some owners received their homes and completed registration procedures but were unable to obtain property ownership certificates.
 Others received their homes without registering them, while many never received their properties at all.
 The majority of buyers were retired government officials, engineers, doctors, and even well-known figures in the fields of sports and the arts.
 Following the collapse of the project, some homeowners were forced to repay their mortgages on their own, as they had borrowed from banks but the Australia-America Company failed to cover the promised interest payments.
 Some owners expressed fears that, upon finally receiving their properties, they would be greeted not with keys but with memorial portraits—referencing the fact that several buyers passed away before ever moving into their new homes.
-In some cases, owners had used their home purchase quotas to buy property in the Australian Villa, preventing them from purchasing homes elsewhere in Huangpu District.
+In some cases, owners had used their home purchase quotas to buy property in the Australia Garden Village, preventing them from purchasing homes elsewhere in Huangpu District.
 With the assistance of journalists, a few were able to coordinate with the developer and government authorities to terminate their contracts and free up their quotas.
 After the project was left unfinished, many owners sought to defend their rights by petitioning banks, government agencies, and the media.
-The long-term rights protection efforts of Australian Villa homeowners were eventually listed as a significant source of potential social instability at the provincial, municipal, and district levels.
+The long-term rights protection efforts of Australia Garden Village homeowners were eventually listed as a significant source of potential social instability at the provincial, municipal, and district levels.
 According to data from the Property Owners Committee, as of the Mid-Autumn Festival in 2020, more than 1,100 homeowners could still be contacted, but fewer than 300 were actively involved in ongoing rights defense efforts.

 Reflection on the project

-Lawyer Jin Yan noted that although the Australian Villa project began as a typical case of unfinished real estate development, the dramatic rise in land prices in recent years has triggered a wave of interest and disputes among developers, turning land ownership into a highly contentious issue.
+Lawyer Jin Yan noted that although the Australia Garden Village project began as a typical case of unfinished real estate development, the dramatic rise in land prices in recent years has triggered a wave of interest and disputes among developers, turning land ownership into a highly contentious issue.
 Jin emphasized that resolving the matter in a fair and effective manner will require substantial intervention and support from relevant government authorities.